ssinyagin/gerty/doc/gerty_device_attributes.markdown

    defined in device lists.
 6. The *[job]* section in Job definition file may override attributes defined at the siteconfig level.
+7. The *source.fields* attribute in the device list may define fields which will deliver device-specific attributes.
-7. If the value is not found during previous steps, they are repeated by adding `:default` suffix to the attribute name.
+8. If the value is not found during previous steps, they are repeated by adding `:default` suffix to the attribute name.
 This allows setting more specfic values to device lists or classes.